Florida Asset Protection & Estate Planning Blog

 • Surviving spouse and lineal descendants.

 • No Surviving Spouse, But Lineal Descendants.
-If there is no surviving spouse, but there are lineal descendants, the lineal descendants share the estate, which is initially broken into shares at the children's level, with a deceased child's share going to the descendants of that deceased child.
+If there is no surviving spouse, but there are lineal descendants, the lineal descendants share the Florida probate estate, which is initially broken into shares at the children's level, with a deceased child's share going to the descendants of that deceased child.

 • No Surviving Spouse, No Lineal Descendants.
-If the decedent left no surviving spouse or lineal descendants, the probate property goes to the decedent's surviving parents, and if none, then to the decedent's brothers and sisters and descendants of any deceased brothers or sisters.
-The law provides for further disposition if the decedent is survived by none of these.
+If the decedent left no surviving spouse or lineal descendants, the Florida probate property goes to the decedent's surviving parents, and if none, then to the decedent's brothers and sisters and descendants of any deceased brothers or sisters.
+The Florida probate law provides for further disposition if the decedent is survived by none of these.

-While there may be others, the following is a list of persons or entities often involved in the probate process:
+While there may be others, the following is a list of persons or entities often involved in the Florida probate process:

-• Claimants (See Question 13).
+• Claimants (See Question 13), or creditors of the probate estate.

 • Florida Department of Revenue (See Question 15).

-• Other Beneficiaries (See Question 17).
+• Other Beneficiaries (See Question 17) of the Florida probate estate.

 The personal representative is the person, bank or trust company appointed by the